Knowing-Nature/kn-website/content/episode/16/film-club-ferngully/index.md

 of the habitat.
 It's a great reminder to environmental educators that there is more than one way to learn about the environment.

-Send us your thoughts on the film to: knowingnaturepodcast@gmail.com
+Send us any thoughts you had on the film!
+Find out how on the [About Us](/about) page.

-Tweet us @kn_podcast

-Intro/Outro music: Selfish by Derek Clegg.
-Attribution-Noncommercial-Share Alike 3.0 US License